farizdar/VideoGameSales-EDA/README.md

 About
 -------
 This project is a pet project of mine to explore a Video Game Sales dataset that you can access from this <a href="https://www.kaggle.com/gregorut/videogamesales">link.</a>
 I've done an exploration and visualization of the data using Matplotlib and Seaborn library.

 Exploration & Visualization
 -------

+For detailed code and process in the EDA, you can access the notebook <a href = 'https://github.com/farizdar/VideoGameSales-EDA/blob/master/Video%20Game%20Sales%20-%20EDA.ipynb'>here.</a>

 <ul>
   <li>Global Top Selling Platform</li>
   <p align="center">